The Chancellor of the Diocese has issued Regulations concerning churchyards and Gardens of Remembrance.

 Introducing a Memorial

-If your proposed memorial is not consistent with the Regulations, you should use the "Memorial Petition form" (regrettably the Online Faculty System cannot be used for memorial applications) and send it, accompanied by the statutory faculty fee of £311.20 (cheques payable to Rotherham and Co), to:
+If your proposed memorial is not consistent with the Regulations please see The Faculty Procedure - applying for a non-conforming memorial in a churchyard.
+To apply for a faculty please use the "Memorial Petition form" (regrettably the Online Faculty System cannot be used for memorial applications) and send it, accompanied by the statutory faculty fee of £317.00 by way of cheque payable to Rotherham and Co to:

 Rotherham and Co